ItzDuolingo/OS/README.md

 - Dev -> Admin -> User hierarchy
 - File I/O
 - Admin dashboard
+- Dev tools
 - Keyboard input (UI Navigation)
 - UI Drawing and navigation
 - Multiple menus
 - Permission handling

 ### Admin Dashboard
 - User deletion
 - Ability to change user's passwords
 - Ability to promote users to admins
 - Ability to demote admins to users

+### Dev Tools
-- Ability for devs to promote users or/and admins to devs
+- Ability to view logs
+- Access native cc:tweaked terminal,
-- Ability for devs to demote admins and devs to users
+- Ability to demote devs to users and promote users to devs
-- NOTE: All dev functions are dev exclusive

 ## Changelog

+### v1.2
+- Dev tools have been added
+- Username is now saved to state instead of being passed along as a argument
+- Certain functions are now being logged to a .txt file
+- Messages module has been added to clear up code and make it more modular
+- Guest account has been removed for the time being

 ### v1.1
 - Admins and devs can now demote other admins to users